How (And Where) to Go on a Budget-Friendly Holiday

 When deciding on a location, don’t only think about where you’re going to stay, but consider what you’ll do while on holiday.
 Is your destination near the beach?
 That’s free.
-If you already own or can borrow a surfboard, you can go to the beach everyday and catch waves, making your holiday super cheap.
-Go somewhere like Byron Bay where it is famous for its surfing.
+If you already own or can borrow a surfboard, you can go to the beach every day and catch waves, making your holiday super cheap.
+Go somewhere like Byron Bay, which is famous for its surfing.

 Is it near lots of hiking?
 That’s also free.

 Take a look at this list and see if any of the locations line up with places you can get to for a long weekend and have good deals on either hotels or holiday parks.
 This way you know upfront that much of your daytime activities are going to be free so you can focus on how much you’ll need to spend on food.

 You gotta eat.
 So with that in mind, make sure you figure out how many meals you’ll need to pay for or if you can bring along food and save money there.
 Can you get a deal on a hotel with a kitchenette?
 By saving money on food you can make any destination a cheap holiday destination!

 That might end up being cheaper than eating out all your meals.
 Or if you’re camping, then you’re going to be able to bring along most of your food, saving lots of money.